SwissWoodSolutions/swisswoodsolutions.github.io/en/about.md

 - ![Luca Schelbli](/assets/images/About_Team_LucaSchelbli.jpg)
   ### Luca Schelbli
-  ### R&D Engineer and Marketing
+  ### Product Manager and R&D Engineer

   has studied Chemistry and Business Studies at the University of Zurich and Louisiana State University (USA).
-In his position as R\&D specialist, he works on the development of new physicochemical  modification approaches of wood.
+In his position as R\&D engineer, he works on the development of new physicochemical  modification approaches of wood.
 Furthermore, he supports the commercialization of the developed processes and manages the distribution channels.
 Additionally, Luca Schelbli is charge of the public relations, the online presence and supervision of student papers.

   <schelbli@swisswoodsolutions.ch>
   Tel. +41 79 837 17 94 (mobile)

 - ![Gaspard Clerc](/assets/images/About_Team_GaspardClerc.jpg)
   ### Gaspard Clerc
-  ### R&D Engineer
+  ### Product Manager and R&D Engineer

   spent multiple years at the violin making school in Brienz, Switzerland, where he certainly acquired practical experience, but wanted to have a greater theoretical understanding of wood.
 He received his Master's degree as a wood engineer at the Bern University of Applied Sciences in Switzerland.
 In the meantime, he co-founded SWS to combine his interest in lutherie and research.
 Currently, in addition to his work at SWS, he is completing his doctorate at the Technical University of Munich.